Want free veterinary info & resources?

 The challenge for all of the areas in which you might want to focus on in your performance review process is to make them short enough so they’re achievable – yet useful enough so that both you and your team members can see a tangible benefit from the time spent.

-When working with Vettr Members, we have found that by being more targeted and doing some homework before undertaking the review process, they have been able to systematically work through the topics listed above to focus on and monitor improvements for particular areas.
-This in turn leads to measurable successes and a team that understands the purpose of your ‘chats’.
+By doing some homework before the review process and asking more targeted questions, practices have been able to systematically work through the topics listed above to focus on and monitor improvements for particular areas.
+This in turn, leads to measurable successes and a team that understands the purpose of your ‘chats’.